The Dangers of Fake Braces

 They are purely decorative, and not functional in any way.

-Fake braces or DIY braces are often worn by teenagers just for the sake of creating a fun look or as a status symbol (due to its cost, braces are seen as a symbol of status and financial prosperity in many Asian countries).
+Fake braces or DIY braces are often worn by teenagers just for the sake of creating a fun look or as a status symbol (due to their cost, braces are seen as a symbol of status and financial prosperity in many Asian countries).

 While this may seem like a harmless trend, it can be very dangerous for your health.